-Paris Olympics 2024: LVMH Becomes Premium Sponsor Of Mega Sporting Event
+Paris Olympics 2024: LVMH becomes premium sponsor of mega sporting event

 The announcement of the deal comes exactly a year before the start of the games, which is to be held from 26 July to 11 August 2024 in Paris.

-Financial Times reported that though the value of the deal was not disclosed, a source said that it was worth around EUR 150 million (USD 166.12 million/ HKD 1.3 billion).
+Financial Times reported that though the value of the deal was not disclosed, a source said that it was worth around EUR 150 million (INR 1,357 crore approx.).

 Antoine Arnault makes announcement